 The most recent example of ATF tyranny came to exist at the insistence of Republican President, Donald Trump.
 Although even Obama’s ATF admitted that they could not legally use the ATF to ban bump stocks, Trump commanded the ATF to figure out a way to ban them.
 At his direction, the ATF defined bump stocks legally not only as ‘accessories’ or ‘firearms’ but as ‘machineguns’, causing them all to be 100% illegal, because prior federal law makes all machineguns manufactured after 1986 illegal, and bump stocks were only invented a few years ago.
 Yes, a cheap piece of plastic that could be manufactured by any teen with a 3D printer which simply makes it a little easier to ‘bump-fire’ is now the same thing as a new M16, according to our great government!

-Once the federal government under the authoritarian socialist, FDR, began to restrict firearms in the US, the government has been hard at work trying to keep up with their own lies, propaganda, and insanity.
+Once the federal government under the authoritarian socialist, FDR, began to restrict firearms in the US, the government has been hard at work trying to keep up with its own lies, propaganda, and insanity.
 Of course, all free humans have a natural right to own anything they desire, even things made of steel and polymer and even things that could fire projectiles.
 Additionally, all free humans have a natural right to self-defense.
 Until the individual commits an act of violence, common law and human ethics would consider them innocent.
 Our founders authored the 2nd amendment for one purpose: So that the citizenry could always overpower the politicians.
 Our modern politicians understand that the 2nd amendment’s premise threatens their authoritarian, communist, fascist goals, so they cleverly indoctrinate people to be afraid of guns, which gives way to their impetus for neutering the freedoms ‘guaranteed’ to us by the 2nd amendment.
 Once they made a few gun laws, though, they realized that their ethics, knowledge, and premises were all out of whack, and thousands of additional laws would have to be created in order to control the massive amounts of new firearm technologies that are constantly being invented.
 The government is still playing catch-up to their own bullshit.
 Once in a while, they are caught red-handed and laughed at by those who understand true freedom and firearms technology.
 In the long run, their brief embarrassment will do nothing to tamper the government’s mission to subjugate us all to eternal slavery to our politicians.

 On February 16th, 2021, the ATF seemingly utilized this same new regulation to make another semi-auto illegal.
 Apparently, The TommyBuilt Tactical T36 shares some parts with its fully automatic counterpart.
 So, the ATF now considers the semi-auto firearm to be illegal.